Add GeoGirafe to an existing GeoMapFish project

 docker compose up -d

-If your geogirafe instance shows a backend CORS error, you can fix it by following this doc.
+If your GeoGirafe instance shows a backend CORS error, you can fix it by following [this doc](/docs/functionalities and concepts/authentication#3-configure-the-cors).

 Make it default

-To make geogirafe the default interface, update your vars.yaml: remove the default flag from the previous interface and set it on the custom one.
+To make GeoGirafe the default interface, update your vars.yaml: remove the default flag from the previous interface and set it on the custom one.

 interfaces: